TFRC is rolling out small groups this fall and we would LOVE to have you involved!

 Veteran Christian Fellowship

 VCF is a group of veterans for veterans.
 We study the scriptures, pray, provide support, and share stories from our unique perspective as vets.
 Hang out with other vets, while also routinely heading out into the community to support veterans in need.
 We meet every Monday night at 7:00pm in room 100 in the East Building.
-For more information, please contact Marvin Barnes at (208) 934-7787.
+For more information, please contact Brandon Gentert at (208) 308-5279.